RubyTuesday77/Browser-Game/README.md

 Easiest Word Game Ever!!!

 Inspiration for Game:
 Text Twist is a timed anagram solver game.
 In each round, the game displays six preselected letters in random order that can be rearranged to form at least one six-letter word.
 The player is given two minutes to spell out as many valid words as possible, one of which must be a six-letter word that uses all letters.
-It is an understatement to sayt that I love this game.
+It is an understatement to say that I love this game.

 Controls/How To Play:
 The goal is to form a four, five or six-letter word from the letters shown.